ygboucherk/fakevirus/README.md

 # fakevirus
-A fake malware for keeping people awareness.
+NOT A REAL VIRUS !!!
+Only for keeping people aware !!!